-- Use a range of strategies to make meaning from words and sentences, including knowledge of phonics, word roots, word families, syntax, text organisation and prior knowledge of content. - Read short information texts independently with concentration.
+- Use a range of strategies to make meaning from words and sentences, including knowledge of phonics, word roots, word families, syntax, text organization and prior knowledge of content. - Use understanding of sentence structure and punctuation to make meaning. - Identify how texts differ in purpose, structure and layout.